GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. Enter an identifier for this provider (letters, digits, and underscore characters allowed).
 Check [here](./passport.md#identifiers) to learn more about identifiers usage

-1. Enter a display name for the provider (e.g "Yahoo!", "Windows Live", "Foursquare", etc.)
+1. Enter a display name for the provider (e.g "Goooogle", "Windows Live", "Foursquare", etc.)

 1. In `type` choose "oauth"